smartcontractresearchforum/docs/en/project_research_improvement_proposal.md

 _Describe exactly what the project will produce._

 1. Develop key goals and analytics.
-   1. How does this project define success?
+   1. How does this project measure success?
-   1. How is that success tracked?
+   1. Where is that success tracked?